What is Advertising Design?

 5. Call to Action: Successful advertisements often include a solid call to action.
 This can encourage purchasing a product, visiting a website, or participating in a specific activity.

-6. Relevance: The design and content of an advertisement should be relevant to the product or service it’s promoting.
+6. Relevance: An advertisement’s design and content should be relevant to the product or service it promotes.
 The elements of the ad must tie together and feel related to the product, service, or brand.

 7. Innovation and Creativity: The best advertisements use creative and innovative designs or concepts.
 This could involve unique graphics, witty copy, or a novel application of technology.